Skip to content

 Calico is a popular CNI plugin that supports network policy and high-performance networking.
 CraneSched has completed compatibility testing with Calico.

-The following is a Meta CNI + Calico + Port Mapping + Bandwidth configuration.
+The following is a Meta CNI + Calico + dns-register + Port Mapping + Bandwidth configuration.
 Write it to /etc/cni/net.d/00-crane-calico.conf.
 If there is no higher-priority configuration file, it will take effect on the next container startup.

 Example configuration